sfbrigade/intentional-walk/README.md

 # Intentional Walk

+This repo is now archived!
+Please visit the new codebase at: https://github.com/sfbrigade/intentional-walk-client/

 ## Getting started with app development

 1. Install Node.js (https://nodejs.org) **v16** (newer versions are not currently compatible).
 If you need to manage multiple versions of Node.js for different projects, use a Node Version Manager: